gsidsid/ai-express/README.md

 ## Future

+Low-hanging fruit:

 - Optional in memory caching of LLM output based on exact prompt text
-- Prebuilt and configurable processors that extract text when the endpoint is provided with URL's to files/websites
+- Prebuilt and configurable processors that extract text when the endpoint is provided with URL's to files (text/excel/json/pdf/websites)
-- Global values that can be referenced across all prompts
+- Global values/snippets that can be pre-fetched and referenced across all prompts

+Requires vector DB:

 - Automatic “prompt splitting” into vector db and lookup if prompt is too long
 - Optional index of and lookup through all prior output for a particular endpoint
+- Separate tab where documents/urls/websites can be uploaded, extracted, and are automatically be drawn upon

 Contributions are welcome.